Cally Palace: History

 Cally House was commissioned by James Murray of Broughton, a grandson of the 5th Earl of Galloway and of the 9th Earl of Eglinton.
 Murray inherited the land on the death, in 1751, of his father, who had consulted William Adam about a new house at Cally in the 1740s, although nothing had then been done.
 While travelling in Rome in the mid-1750s, James Murray met the young architect Robert Mylne, who prepared the first plans while still abroad.
 The building was complete by 1763, and over 1000 acre of grounds were laid out with orchards and pleasure gardens, as well as hothouses and deer parks.

 Murray later served as MP for the constituency of Wigtownshire from 1762 to 1768, as well as serving as Receiver General for Scotland in 1783.
 His grandson, Alexander Murray, made alterations to the house, including the portico by John Buonarotti Papworth.
 Further alterations were made in the 1850s, and the grounds were landscaped by William Dewar.

 In the later 19th century and early 20th century, the house was let out, and the last tenant was the Maharaja of Jind who lived there between 1930 and 1932.

 Elizabeth Murray Usher, who inherited Cally in 1924, sold the house and grounds to the Forestry Commission in 1933.
 The house and 100 acre was sold on and converted into a hotel, which opened in 1934.
 It was used as a residential school for evacuees from Glasgow during the Second World War, reopening in the later 1940s.
-The hotel has been owned by Trust House Forte and North West Hotels Ltd, and is now part of the McMillan Hotels group.
+The hotel has been owned by Trust House Forte and North West Hotels Ltd, and it was part of the McMillan Hotels group until they sold this asset along with their 2 other hotels in the region and it subsequently became part of BeSpoke Hotels.
 The Forestry Commission planted around 525 acre of the estate.